How To Sell on Amazon Handmade

 • Handmade Clothing, Shoes & Accessories

 At this time it is not possible to sell digital or downloadable products, grocery or food items and electronics.
-You can sell artwork but the final product which goes to the customer must be a physical print, not a digital one.
+You can sell artwork but the final product which goes to the customer must be a physical print.

 Each of these categories has smaller subcategories and this is where it can get confusing.
 Some products can fit in multiple categories and it’s not always immediately obvious which category to choose.